ArcticaProject/nx-libs/README.md

-If you have any questions about this NX development or want to file  a bug, then please contact the Arctica developers, the X2Go developers or the TheQVD developers the project's Github issue tracker.
+If you have any questions about this NX development or want to file  a bug, then please contact the Arctica developers, the X2Go developers or the TheQVD developers via the project's Github issue tracker.

 thanks+light+love, 20150515
 Mike Gabriel <mike.gabriel@das-netzwerkteam.de>